Why Do Kids Steal And What To Do About It

 1. Is it normal for a child to steal?

-Though most parents are agitated and concerned about their child’s stealing habit, lying and stealing are common in childhood.
+Stealing is one of the bad habits in kids.
+While many parents feel anxious and worried about their child’s stealing behavior, it’s important to note that lying and stealing are common during childhood.
 Most children outgrow this habit; however, in some cases, it could indicate a serious problem that must be addressed (2).

 2. When does stealing become a concern?